• Home

 My Life

-• I was born in Colorado and lived in several states before my parents settled in Kansas when I was just becoming a teenager.
+I was born in Colorado and lived in several western states before my parents settled in Kansas when I was just becoming a teenager.
 I attended a small, rural high school where I met and fell in love with Dianna, a farmer's daughter.
 We married our first year of college.
-We've now been together 43 years and live on 10 rural acres in a house we had built in 1999.
-We have a son we are extremely proud of, an amazing daughter-in-law, and two beautiful granddaughters.
+We've now been together 45 years and live on 10 rural acres in a house we built in 1999.
+We have a son, an amazing daughter-in-law, and three beautiful grandkids.
 I worked in fire and emergency medical services until an injury forced a change in my career path.
-Now I'm a retired teacher, working in a medical field.
+Now, I'm a retired teacher working in business management.

 photo by Sadie Sprinkle